 - a.
-Captain Stevens was well rested prior to piloting the KONA TRADER, having gotten a full night's sleep the two nights prior. - b.
+Captain Stevens was well rested prior to piloting the KONA TRADER, having gotten a full night's sleep the two nights prior.
+The scheduled ride time for Captain Stevens to leave Pier 9 was 0615 hours. - b.
 Prior to boarding the vessel, Captain Stevens reviewed all of the information needed to conduct the vessel from Anchorage 9 to Stockton Berth 12/13, including tides, currents, traffic, and applicable guidelines. - c.
 After boarding the vessel, he introduced himself to the master.
 He requested and received the master's permission for the trainee pilot, Captain Christian Barron, who was accompanying him to handle the vessel under his supervision.
 Captain Barron then conducted an extensive Master/Pilot information exchange wherein they reviewed the route, discussed the pilot card information and vessel deficiencies.
 No deficiencies were reported. - d.
 The KONA TRADER got underway for Stockton Berth 12/13 at approximately 0700 hours.
 The entire transit was estimated to take approximately seven hours with Captain Barron conning the vessel for the entire trip. - e.
 Captain Stevens observed Captain Barron throughout the transit.
 According to Captain Stevens, the Pilot Trainee demonstrated skill and professionalism.